 Start / Stop CaptureHTTP Debugger starts the capturing process right after the launching.
 It intercepts the HTTP traffic from all programs and all TCP/IP ports.
-You can temporary stop the intercepting process by clicking on the Pause Capture
+You can temporary stop the intercepting process by clicking on the Pause Capture button on the toolbar.

 To continue the capturing process, simply click the Start Capture button on the Toolbar or restart the operation.
 HTTP Debuggervides complete information about every intercepted HTTP request and response.

 Main Data GridFlat and Tree List Modes

 HTTP Debugger has two presentation forms for the main grid; flat view mode and tree view mode.
 You can switch between these modes by selecting the View tab on the toolbar and then clicking on the List Mode button on the toolbar.

 Flat view mode